NicholasBurkhammer/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/topology/manage-front-end-servers.md

 This article explains how to add or remove Front End Servers and how to apply upgrades or patches to Front End Servers.

+  > [!NOTE]
+> Skype for Business Server 2019 does not support Enterprise Edition Front End pools with two Front End Servers, and will not allow the topology to be published.

 ## Add or remove Front End Servers

 When you add a Front End Server to a pool, or remove a Front End Server from a pool, you then need to restart the pool.